Is It Okay to Joke During An Interview in 2023?

 When you’re acting funny just for laughs’ sake

 Jokes can often appear awkward, scripted, and forced in a regular conversation – let alone in a job interview.
-If you are simply looking for a laugh or trying to be funny, wait until after the interview to tell it.
+If you are looking for a laugh or trying to be funny, wait until after the interview to tell it.

 When the jokes you tell go awry

 An applicant who makes improper remarks or unhealthy jokes during an interview might imply that you’re not taking the conversation seriously.
-This is a red flag for hiring managers as they don’t want any legal issues to come up later on if they did decide to hire you.
+This is a red flag for hiring managers as they don’t want any legal issues to come up later if they decide to hire you.

 “On average, 118 candidates apply for one single job, of whom only 20% are interviewed.
 And, if you get an offer, you are among just 30.89 percent of interviewees to be selected.”